adap/flower/doc/source/tutorial-quickstart-scikitlearn.rst

   import utils
   from flwr_datasets import FederatedDataset

-Prior to local training, we need to load the MNIST dataset, a popular image classification dataset of handwritten digits for machine learning, and partition MNIST for FL.
+Prior to local training, we need to load the MNIST dataset, a popular image classification dataset of handwritten digits for machine learning, and partition the dataset for FL.
 This can be conveniently achieved using Flower Datasets.
-The :code:`FederatedDataset.load_partition()` loads the partitioned training set for each partition ID defined in the :code:`--partition-id` argument.
+The :code:`FederatedDataset.load_partition()` method loads the partitioned training set for each partition ID defined in the :code:`--partition-id` argument.

 .. code-block:: python